About the Author: Christopher Canwell is a dating coach and runs a blog and a YouTube channel.

 This desire for sexual intercourse arises, not from a state of safety and security, but from a state of fear and anxiety.
 Because the purpose of humanity is to reproduce, an imminent threat to life triggers extreme levels of sexual desire to ensure the survival of the species.
 It is, however, still easy to activate this fear/sex response in women by injecting uncertainty and anxiety into a dying relationship.

-Sometimes it fels like the best course of action was a charicature of an “alpha male”.
+Sometimes it feels like what was presented as the ideal behavior was a caricature of an “alpha male”.

-For example, the author says that if the girl wants to break up with you, the alpha male walks away (right away) with his head held high.
+For example, the author says that if the girl wants to break up with you, the alpha male walks away (immediately) with his head held high.

-It’s defensive, childish, and weak ego-protection to walk away at the first sign things aren’t going your way.
+Immediate action is often overreaction.
+Especially when over-the-top.
+It’s a form of (weak) ego-protection to walk away at the first sign things aren’t going your way.

-In another example, the “strong alpha” responds to a woman’s disrespect by knocking a wine glass on the table, spilling it on her, and then saying “that’s for being a bitch” right before leaving.
+In another example, the “strong alpha” responds to a woman’s disrespect by knocking a wine glass on the table, spilling it on her, and blurting “that’s for being a bitch” right before leaving.

-That’s not a great frame control, and not a very good, socially dexterous way of being assertive and drawing one’s boundaries effectively.
+I totally agree one should never allow disrespectful behavior to be unchecked.
+But that’s, again, an overreaction.
+It’s not a great frame control, and not a socially dexterous way of being assertive and drawing one’s boundaries effectively.

 The author provides hard and fast rules on what works.